jtpio/jtpio.github.io/_posts/2022-02-22-jupyterlite-repl.md

 For the past years I have been pretty busy contributing to open source projects within the Jupyter ecosystem on <a href="https://github.com/jtpio">GitHub</a>.

-Most of my blog post have then be published on the <a href="https://medium.com/@jeremy.tuloup">Jupyter Blog on Medium</a>.
+Most of my blog posts have then been published on the <a href="https://medium.com/@jeremy.tuloup">Jupyter Blog on Medium</a>.

 Here is a quick update of one the most recent Jupyter projects.

 ## JupyterLite - Wasm powered Jupyter running in the browser 💡

-One of the projects I have been busy with recently is JupyterLite.
+One of the projects I have been busy with recently is <a href="https://github.com/jupyterlite/jupyterlite/">JupyterLite</a>.

 JupyterLite is a JupyterLab distribution that runs entirely in the browser built from the ground-up using JupyterLab components and extensions.